xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/ideapad.md

   ...

-    Sky is bleeding, young keeper.
-Embark to embrace the gift from the gods.
+  -"Sky is bleeding, young keeper.
+Embark to embrace the gift from the gods."

   Young girl bows to the old figure.

-    I surrender myself to the gods.
+  -"I surrender myself to the gods."

   ...